sanctusgee/advent-of-code-rust-template/README.md

 [![Rust](https://img.shields.io/badge/rust-1.75%2B-orange.svg)](https://www.rust-lang.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 After finishing AoC 2024, I turned my solution setup into a reusable template.
 Most templates are either too minimal or overly complex.
 This one uses Rust workspaces, auto-downloads inputs, generates new days with one command, and includes benchmarking.
-Just 9 files total.

 ## What you get

-- 9 Rust files (no bloat)
+- Just 9 Rust files (no bloat)
-- Works for any year (2024, 2025, whatever)
+- Works for any year
 - One example solution to see the pattern
 - Auto-downloads puzzle inputs
 - One command to create new days
 - Criterion benchmarks included
-- Workspace setup for fast builds
 - Passes clippy with zero warnings

 ## Quick Start